Confessions of a Hospital Nurse

 We don’t want you to be the nurse who hopes for traumas and overmedicates patients, either!

 So there you have it, confessions right out of the nurse’s mouth.
 How confident will you feel next time you’re around a nurse?
-Perhaps it’s a good idea to smile if you’re a difficult patient, clean up any spilled blood to avoid bloodlust, and just plain avoid nurses if you’re old.
+Perhaps it’s a good idea to smile if you’re a difficult patient, clean up any spilt blood to avoid bloodlust, and just plain avoid nurses if you’re old.
+These nurse confessions were grabbed from Tumblr, Facebook, NurseTogether, and another Tumblr.